Categories

 Who makes sunsets?
 My source for such information tells me it’s not the government.

 I took these photos of the National Weather Service forecast office in the Twin Cities/Chanhassen, Minnesota.
-For the uninitiated, I have been photographing this entity since at least high school.
-It’s located right next to my neighborhood, and it’s been pretty neat getting to grow up next to it.
+For the unaware, I have been photographing this entity since at least high school.
+It’s located next to my neighborhood, and it’s been pretty cool getting to grow up next to it.

 Pictured on the right is the Doppler radar